raniaezzo/NEI_analysis/README.md

   - `writeContrastMaps.m`: called by run_glm_single.sh, generates mgz for each beta and contrasts of interest as defined in localizers_params.json.
 Saves out jpegs of contrasts.
 Uses MATLAB.
   - `prepare_data_run_pRF.m`: called by run_prf.sh, averages like-runs (wedgerings, bars), and calls prfVista()
   - `createmaps.m`: called by run_prf.sh, saves mgz files for prf estimates from results.mat file output from prfVista()
-     - `natsort.m` : dependency for createmaps.s
+     - `natsort.m` : dependency for createmaps.m
   - `utils.sh`: script that loads modules, freesurfer license and conda dependencies based on whether on cluster.